-As a future physician and current AAMC intern, I believe a knowledge of the available wellness resources at my prospective medical schools may mitigate mental health crisis, stress, and burnout throughout my medical education.
+As a future physician, I believe a knowledge of the available wellness resources at my prospective medical schools may mitigate mental health crisis, stress, and burnout throughout my medical education.

-by Alexzander Ballard, AAMC student affairs and programs intern
+by Alexzander Ballard, Morehouse School of Medicine medical student and former AAMC student affairs and programs intern